kromeo6/Customer-Seg-Study/README.md

 3. **Training the Model**: Developing and training the clustering model using the selected features.

-Switching to the `mlops` branch will provide you with a simple MLOps setup for training pipelines on Azure.
+Switching to the `mlops` branch will provide you with a simple MLOps setup for training pipeline on Azure.